• What we’re all about

 Posted by Paul Currington - Fresh Ground Stories in Uncategorized

-We’re less than a week away from our next show!
-I hope 8-10 of you bring stories to tell.
-This month’s theme is secrets, but our themes are just suggestions.
-You can tell a story on almost any theme as long as it follows our usual rules and guidelines.
+Themes are just suggestions, so you can tell a story on any theme as long as it follows our usual rules and guidelines.

 Storytelling Rules and Guidelines